For UK institutions to invite an eminent researcher from overseas to enhance the skills and knowledge of the academic staff and/or students

 - bench fees

-Personal expenditures on items such as visa costs, car hire and health insurance are also ineligible.
+Personal expenditures on items such as car hire and health insurance are also ineligible.

 Please note that the Trust does not make awards on a full economic costing basis.